 Apply a natural oil finish: Linseed oil or tung oil applied to the exterior of untreated wood slows moisture absorption and pushes back the timeline on rot.
 Apply it before first use and again every two to three years.
 These oils are food-safe once cured and won’t affect your soil.

 Replace boards individually: When rot eventually starts in one board, you don’t need to rebuild the whole frame.
 Unscrew the affected board, cut a replacement to the same dimensions, and screw it back in.
-This is much easier if you used standard lumber dimensions in the first place.
+This is much easier if you used standard lumber dimensions from the start.

 Choose thicker lumber from the start: 2×8 lumber (1.5 inches thick) holds up better than 2×6 over time, simply because there’s more material for moisture to work through before it compromises the structure.

-Elevate the base contact points: Placing the frame on a thin layer of gravel rather than directly on soil reduces the moisture that wicks up into the bottom edge of the boards, where rot typically starts first.
+Elevate the base contact points: Placing the frame on a thin layer of gravel rather than directly on soil reduces the moisture that wicks up into the bottom edge of the boards, where rot typically starts.

-With these habits in place, a cedar bed can last 10 to 15 years.
+With these habits, a cedar bed can last 10 to 15 years.
 Pine with the same care can reach 7 to 10 years in most climates.

 What Can You Grow in a Raised Garden Bed for Beginners?